Better Parameter-free Stochastic Optimization with ODE Updates for Coin-Betting: Preliminaries

 We consider a gambler making repeated bets on the outcomes of adversarial coin flips.
 The gambler starts with \$1.
 In each round $t$, he bets on the outcome of a coin flip $c_t \in \{-1,1\}$, where $+1$ denotes heads and $-1$ denotes tails.
 We do not make any assumption on how $c_t$ is generated.

 The gambler can bet any amount, although no additional money may be borrowed.
-When the bet succeeds twice the amount is returned, otherwise, the betted amount is lost.
 We encode the gambler's bet in round $t$ by $x_t \in \R$, where $sign(x_t)$ encodes whether the bet is on heads or tails and $|x_t|$ encodes the betted amount.
-We define $\Wealth_t$ as the gambler's wealth at the end of round $t$, that is
+When the bet succeeds, the gambler wins $x_tc_t$, otherwise, $x_tc_t$ is lost.
+We define $\Wealth_t$ as the gambler's wealth at the end of round $t$, that is We enforce $x_t = \beta_t \Wealth_{t-1}$ for some betting fraction $\beta_t \in [-1,1]$ implying that the gambler cannot borrow money.
+We also slightly generalize the problem by allowing the outcome of the coin flip $\bc_t$ to be a vector in $\R^d$ with $L_2$ norm bounded by 1, with the definition of the wealth in~\eqref{equation:def_wealth_reward} generalized through inner products.